GeorgeGoodluck/Video-chat-website/README.md

 # Video-chat-website

-Displays multiple people in the video chat app.
+Displays multiple people in the video chat app,
-Shows option to join stream on entering the website.
-Shows Mic on and off option.
+Shows option to join stream on entering the website, Shows Mic on and off option,
-Shows Video on and off option.
+Shows Video on and off option,
-Shows the leave stream option.
+Shows the leave stream option,
-Has a cool background colour
+Has a cool background colour.